C-D-Lewis/dash-api/README.md

 All apps that use the Dash API are serviced by the [Dash API Android app](https://play.google.com/store/apps/details?id=com.wordpress.ninedof.dashapi).
-You should instruct your users to install this app in order for them to benefit from the API.
+You should instruct your users to install this app in order for them to benefit from the Dash API.

-This is a 'many to one' service, meaning that any number of watchfaces or watchapps can use Dash API to show Android data or control Android features _without a bespoke Android app written for each one_.
+This is a 'many to one' service, meaning that any number of watchfaces or watchapps can use the Dash API to show Android data or control Android features _without a bespoke Android app needing to be written for each one_.
+Once a user has installed the Android app, they can install as many Pebble apps that use the Dash API without any further installation required.

 ## Setting Up